jasnell/proposal-promise-lazy/README.md

 let val = 123;

 const promise = Promise.lazy((res) => {
-  // do something lazily on when the promise is awaited called = true;
+  // do something lazily only when the promise is awaited called = true;
   console.log(val);  // 'abc'
   res(123);